 13 See In re Match Grp., Inc. Derivative Litig., 315 A.3d 446, 451 (Del.
 2024).
 The entire fairness standard applies to self-dealing transactions with controlling shareholders.
 The court treated Musk as the controller of Tesla.
 See Tornetta at 446.
 In this paper, we do not discuss the question whether Musk controls Tesla.
-For an analysis of the definition of "control" under Delaware law, see generally Ann M. Lipton, The Three Faces of Control, 77 Bus.
-Law.
+For an analysis of the definition of "control" under Delaware law, see generally Ann M. Lipton, The Three Faces of Control, 77 BUS.
+LAW.
 801 (2022).
+Importantly, under the amended DGCL 144, Musk would no longer be considered a controller, as he does not own a third of Tesla's shares.

 14 Two former Delaware Supreme Court judges and a corporate law scholar made a similar argument.
-See Lawrence Hamermesh, Jack Jacobs, & Leo Strine Jr., Optimizing the World's Leading Corporate Law: A 20-Year Retrospective and Look Ahead, 77 Bus.
+See Lawrence Hamermesh, Jack Jacobs, & Leo Strine Jr., Optimizing the World's Leading Corporate Law: A 20-Year Retrospective and Look Ahead, 77 BUS.
 L., manuscript at 32 n.102.
 (2021) ("Appraising a company sold in a conflicted merger with no market test is difficult enough; judicial pricing of compensation packages plans is unmoored in standards that would make any exercise of discretion reviewable in any coherent and consistent way.")